NotAShelf/blog.notashelf.dev/notes/2025-01-07-stop-scraping-my-forge.md

 1. Meta is using several different providers (as evident from IP queries) to simply send bogus requests to people's webservers.
 2. Meta is, in fact, _not_ respecting `robots.txt`.[^1]
-3. They feel not at all inclined to maybe stop and think sending thousands of to people's servers is malicious.
+3. They feel not at all inclined to maybe stop and think sending thousands of requests to people's servers _is malicious_.
 4. To my demise, banning each and every single one of those subnets would take too long, and block possibly legitimate traffic.